TI-Toolkit/tokens-wiki/tokens/getTmStr(.md

 # `getTmStr(`

 ## Description
-Returns a string of the current clock time in the format specified by integer, where:
+Returns a string of the current clock time in the format specified by `integer`, where:
 12 = 12 hour format24 = 24 hour format